rasmusab/bayes.js/README.md

 Some interactive examples
 -----------------------------

+Here are some interactive examples implemented as Codepens that should run in the browser.

 * [A Normal distribution](http://codepen.io/rasmusab/pen/LpaKep?editors=001)
 * [A Bernouli distribution with a Beta prior](http://codepen.io/rasmusab/pen/LGRVod?editors=001).
 * [A Bernouli model with a spike-n-slab prior](http://codepen.io/rasmusab/pen/VejLPX?editors=001)